katolikyan/OpenGL-Playground/README.md

 # OpenGL Playground
-This is just my sendbox to explore OpenGL.
+This is just my sandbox to explore OpenGL.

 ## Usage
 ```bash